PunchThrough/bean-docs/src/features/grove-modules.md

 ## Introduction

-This guide will show you how to utilize Grove modules for the Bean+, especially those included in the [Grove Starter Kit](http://store.punchthrough.com/collections/all/products/grove-starter-kit-pre-order).
+This guide will show you how to utilize Grove modules for the Bean+, specifically those included in the [Grove Starter Kit](http://store.punchthrough.com/collections/all/products/grove-starter-kit-pre-order).

-As the name would suggest, [Grove modules](http://wiki.seeed.cc/Grove_System) are modular sensors, actuators, displays, or other devices that can interface with the Bean+ directly through the `A2/A3` and `I2C` ports (shown below).
+As the name would suggest, [Grove modules](http://wiki.seeed.cc/Grove_System) are modular sensors, actuators, displays, or other devices that can interface with the Bean+ directly through the `A2/A3` and `I2C` ports (pictured below).
 With over 120 different Grove devices available, from CO2 sensors to serial MP3 players, the possibilities are endless!

 {{{img_rel this 'bean-plus-grove-ports.png' "Grove ports on Bean+"}}}